datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 and VIII, as were applicable to such Member before its removal as Manager.

-Section 5.6  Resignation of Manager  TC "Section 5.6  Resignation of Manager" \\f C \\l "2" .
+Section 5.6  Resignation of Manager.
 A Manager may resign from his position as a Manager at any time upon not less than 30 days' prior written notice to all of the Members.

-Section 5.7  Officers  TC "Section 5.7  Officers" \\f C \\l "2" .
+Section 5.7  Officers.
 The
 Company may have such officers (including a President, who shall have the same authority to act for the Company as a chief executive officer of a Illinois corporation would have to act for a Illinois corporation,